Brianzchen/fullstack-nanodegree-vm/vagrant/catalog/README.md

 to play around with
 5. Finally you can run "python application.py" and in your browser navigate to localhost:8000/ to run the hosted website

+### How to JSONify

+If you the data to be shown as json text, simply navigate to either of the following: localhost:8000/<catagory-id>/items/JSON or localhost:8000/catagory/item/<item-id>/JSON replacing <catagory-id> or <item-id> with the id of your desired category or id